Durk Pearson

-Durk Pearson (born 1943 in Illinois) is a research scientist best known for coauthoring a series of books on longevity, beginning with Life Extension: A Practical Scientific Approach.
+Durk Pearson (August 19, 1943 – October 26, 2024) was a research scientist best known for coauthoring a series of books on longevity, beginning with Life Extension: A Practical Scientific Approach.

 Early life

 While a student at the Massachusetts Institute of Technology, he was a member of the MIT Science Fiction Society and one of the writers for the early underground comic God Comics.
 Pearson graduated from MIT with a triple major in physics, biology, and psychology.

 Career

 Pearson has patents in the area of oil shale and tar sands recovery, lasers, holography and supplement formulations.
 Pearson assisted with equipment design and experiments for NASA's Space Shuttle.
 Pearson is also an International Society for Testing and Failure Analysis honoree.

 Publications

-Pearson and Sandy Shaw are the authors of Life Extension: A Practical Scientific Approach (ISBN 0-446-51229-X, Warner Books, 1982), The Life Extension Companion (Warner Books), The Life Extension Weight Loss Program, and Freedom of Informed Choice: FDA v.
+Pearson and his wife, Sandy Shaw, are the authors of Life Extension: A Practical Scientific Approach (ISBN 0-446-51229-X, Warner Books, 1982), The Life Extension Companion (Warner Books), The Life Extension Weight Loss Program, and Freedom of Informed Choice: FDA v.
 Nutrient Supplements, (Common Sense Press, 1993).
-He and Sandy Shaw have written numerous articles on life extension, cognitive enhancement, anti-aging, weight loss, and other aspects of nutrition.
+The couple have written numerous articles on life extension, cognitive enhancement, anti-aging, weight loss, and other aspects of nutrition.